Want to Know about YOUR Social Security Opportunities?

 • Compensation planning for owners of closely held businesses

 I believe that Social Security claiming decisions should not be made in a vacuum.
 Social Security is simply one piece – often a very important one – of your overall retirement planning puzzle.
-I encourage you to share my analysis and advice with your financial planner to put all the pieces together and settle on a claiming strategy that fits best with your situation.
+I encourage you to share my analysis and advice with your financial advisor to put all the pieces together and settle on a claiming strategy that fits best with your situation.

 Social Security Seminars